Security Training Buyer's Guide

 - Evidence packages that satisfy auditor requirements

-- Coverage for industry-specific regulations (NIS2, PCI DSS, DORA)
+- Coverage for industry-specific regulations (HITRUST, PCI DSS, NIS2, DORA, CMMC, CCPA)

 How RansomLeak delivers

-RansomLeak maps exercises to seven major compliance frameworks with specific control references.
+RansomLeak maps exercises to twelve major compliance frameworks — SOC 2, ISO 27001, ISO 27701, NIST CSF 2.0, GDPR, CCPA / CPRA, HIPAA, HITRUST CSF, PCI DSS, NIS2, DORA, and CMMC Level 1 — with specific control references.
 The analytics dashboard generates completion reports with timestamps, scores, and department breakdowns that auditors accept as training evidence.

 View the compliance mapping guideDeployment Flexibility